Doxuno

 (2) Mediation through the Family Mediation Service (Legal Aid Board), consistent with the Mediation Act 2017;

-(3) Only in the event that mediation fails or is refused, either Parent may apply to the Circuit Family Court for directions or orders under the GIA 1964 as amended.
+(3) Only in the event that mediation fails or is refused, either Parent may apply to the Family Court (Family Courts Act 2024) for directions or orders under the GIA 1964 as amended.
 The Parents acknowledge that court proceedings are a last resort and that the costs of litigation are disproportionate to the benefit in most parenting disputes.

 15.